i5hi/helpers/vault.md

 const api_key = response.data.secret;
 ```

-Rather than storing *ALL* secrets within our system env, we will only store a *single* vault token and manage all secrets within vault.
+Rather than storing *ALL* secrets within our system env, we will only store a *single* vault token and manage all secrets in Vault.

 Now every service in our infrastructure can be assigned to a specific policy and have their own custom token with access to only the secrets concerning their application.